Prosthetics & Connection

 Sealed Connection:

 The Morse taper design inherently reduces the micro-gap between the abutment and implant.
-A smaller micro-gap is beneficial in preventing bacterial infiltration, which can cause peri-implantitis and other infections.
-This is a significant advantage in maintaining the long-term health of the surrounding tissues and the implant itself.
+A smaller micro-gap is beneficial in preventing bacterial infiltration, which can cause peri-implantitis.
+This is a significant advantage in maintaining the long-term health of the surrounding tissues.

 Ease of Maintenance:

-The secure and precise fit of the components can make it easier to maintain the implant, with less risk of food particles or bacteria getting trapped around the implant site.
+The secure fit makes it easier to maintain the implant, with less risk of food particles or bacteria getting trapped around the implant site.

 5. Enhanced Aesthetic Outcomes